Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Introduction

 \section{Introduction}

 Hot rocky exoplanets (HREs) denote a class of ultra-short period exoplanets that are similar in density to those of the terrestrial planets of the Solar System, implying an interior structure dominated by a rocky mantle and a core of iron-nickel alloy.
-Unlike the terrestrial planets, they have dayside temperatures ($T_{day}$) in excess of the melting point of silicates ($\gtrsim$1000~K).
-They usually exceed Earth in mass and radius \citep{luque2022density}, thus forming a subset of the Super-Earth population, and revolve on tight orbits around their host stars (few stellar radii, $d_{orb}\sim2-10 R_\star$).
+Unlike the terrestrial planets, they have dayside temperatures ($T_\text{day}$) in excess of the melting point of silicates ($\gtrsim$1000~K).
+They usually exceed Earth in mass and radius \citep{luque2022density}, thus forming a subset of the Super-Earth population, and revolve on tight orbits around their host stars usually at a distance of a few stellar radii, $d_\text{orb}\sim2-10$ $R_\star$).
 Consequently, also owing to the age of the stellar system in which they occur, these planets are likely to be tidally locked \citep{leger2011extreme}, resulting in the day side likely showing extreme hot spots even in the presence of atmospheres \citep{hammond2017linking, zhang2017effects}.
-They are also numerous; today, roughly 1000 candidates with substellar temperatures above 1000 K have been identified \citep{zilinskas2022observability}.
+Hot rocky exoplanets are also numerous.
+Today, roughly 1000 candidates with substellar temperatures above 1000 K have been identified \citep{zilinskas2022observability}.

-Though their densities are broadly consistent with an interior structure similar to that of Earth \citep{zeng2016mass}, the range permits planets with large metallic cores akin to Mercury \citep{adibekyan2021compositional}, while others have lower uncompressed densities than Earth and thus must either harbour a smaller core \citep{elkins2008coreless} or a (comparatively) thick atmosphere \citep{peng2024puffy}; for some, only the latter option is consistent with their low density.
+Though their densities are broadly consistent with an interior structure similar to that of Earth \citep{zeng2016mass}, the range permits planets with large metallic cores akin to Mercury \citep{adibekyan2021compositional}, while others have uncompressed densities lower than Earth's and thus could harbour a smaller core \citep{elkins2008coreless}, a gaseous or supercritical water-rich layer \citep[e.g.][]{aguichine2021mass}, or a (comparatively) thick atmosphere \citep{peng2024puffy}; for some, only the last two options are consistent with their low density.